Travel the World With Grants Just for Educators

 Program details: Fellowships include all travel costs for two-week to one-month cruises, including transportation to and from the ship, lodging and per diem allowance.

-Application deadline: Applications will open for the 2023 season in October 2022.
+Application deadline: Applications will open for the 2027 season in October of 2026.

 These frontline opportunities allow teachers to apply the scientific method to current environmental issues.
 Past expeditions have focused on studying the effects of climate change in the Arctic, California, Costa Rica, Little Cayman, Acadia National Park, Arizona and Ecuador.